History of Derby County F.C. (1884–1967): Resumption of League Football and decline (1946–1955)

 In 1949, Derby once again fell foul of the footballing authorities.
 Jack Cattarall, the club secretary from March 1945 to July 1946, had been dismissed by the club after they discovered he was an undischarged bankrupt and found financial irregularities from his time in office.
-This led to an investigation by the Football League auditors who summoned another joint commission with the FA, mainly focused on accusations of payment of excessive wages, as it had under Jobey's reign, concerning a Czechoslovakian tour undertaken by the, then, cup holders.
+This led to an investigation by the Football League auditors who summoned another joint commission with the FA, mainly focused on accusations of payment of excessive wages, as it had under Jobey's reign, concerning a Czechoslovak tour undertaken by the, then, cup holders.
 The club admitted to the charges but denied instructing Cattarall to commit the offence.
 However, the club's 1941 suspensions counted against them and club chairman, Ben Robshaw, was suspended sine die for a second time, leaving football all together, as was Cattarall, who committed suicide in 1954.
 Robshaw, who had twice broken the transfer record and was a forward thinking chairman, was replaced by Ossie Jackson, who oversaw a steady decline in the club's fortunes.

 The next season, 1949–50 campaign saw the club finish 11th in the table, though it broke its attendance record again when 38,063 saw the 4–2 win over Northampton Town in the FA Cup 5th round.
 It also saw another FA Cup winner departing to Huddersfield Town, as Jack Howe left the club after a 13-year association.

 The 11th-placed finish was repeated in the 1950 – 51 season campaign, with the sale of Billy Steel to Dundee for £23,000 in September setting a new club record for a fee received.

 Jack Lee, who had joined from Leicester in June, finished the season as top scorer with 28 goals, including four in a 6–5 victory over Sunderland in December, and played and scored for England in a 4–1 win over Northern Ireland at Windsor Park.
 It was his only cap, and marked the final occasion a Derby player would represent the nation of another 20 years.